tooevangelist/flexible-jekyll/_posts/2020-04-29-openapi-developer-manuals-api-reference.md

 tags: [DevRel, Meetups, YouTube, Documentarians]
 ---

-## This playlist autoupdates with new videos
+## This playlist autou-pdates with new videos
 You can save this playlist if the theme of community leadership and developer events is of your interest.
 As we run our meetups or find cool lectures or workshops - we add them to this playlist.

 Or you can just Subscribe to [youtube.com/devrelevents](https://www.youtube.com/devrelevents).